 (e) Covenants.
 To be tax effective, a covenant must be payable to:

 (i) a human rights body, or to a recognised college to carry out research, and exceed, or be capable of exceeding three years, or

 (ii) an individual who is aged 65 or over, or permanently physically or mentally handicapped, and exceed, or be capable of exceeding six years.

-The maximum part of your income that you can tax-effectively covenant is 5%, but this limit does not apply to income covenanted to an individual who is permanently physically or mentally handicapped (s 792).
+The maximum income that be tax-effectively covenanted is 5%, but this limit does not apply to income covenanted to an individual who is permanently physically or mentally handicapped (s 792).

 (f) Stock relief (farmers).
-This is given at 25% of the increase in stock value (s 666), 100% if you are a young trained farmer (s 667), and 100% to the extent that proceeds of compulsory livestock disposals are reinvested in replacement livestock (s 668).
+This is given at 25% of the increase in stock value (s 666), 100% in the case of a young trained farmer (s 667), and 100% to the extent that proceeds of compulsory livestock disposals are reinvested in replacement livestock (s 668).